anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 (For many installations, with a single registrar credential, the registrar credential is what is pinned)

-In {{!RFC8995}}, the Registrar proved possession of the it's credential when the TLS session was setup.
+In {{!RFC8995}}, the Registrar proved possession of it's credential when the TLS session was setup.
 While the pledge could not, at the time, validate the certificate truly belonged the registrar, it did validate that the certificate it was provided was able to authenticate the TLS connection.

 In the BRSKI-PRM mode, with the Registrar-Agent mediating all communication, the Pledge has not as yet been able to witness that the intended Registrar really does possess the relevant private key.